zhangqibupt/bindog/README.md

   [mysqld]
   server-id        = 1
   binlog_format    = row
   # Directory must exist.
 This path works for Linux.
-Other OS may require
   log_bin          = /var/log/mysql/mysql-bin.log
   ```

-  For docker image, it's usually located in `/etc/mysql/my.cnf`.
+  For docker image, it may be located in

-## License
-MIT
+  - /etc/mysql/my.cnf
+  - /etc/my.cnf

+Note that, if you specify mysql options `binlog-ignore-db` or `binlog-ignore-db`, some tables would be ingored and won't trigger binlog events accordingly.